mwaniki-Titus/py-chall-2/README.md

 The __init__ method initializes a review with a customer, restaurant, and a rating.
 The customer and restaurant methods are used to retrieve the associated customer and restaurant for a review.
 The all class method returns a list of all review instances.

+##Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements.

+##Author
+mwaniki-Titus

+GitHub: mwaniki-Titus
+##License
+This project is licensed under the MIT License.